viktor-evdokimov/tidewave_phoenix/README.md

 Tidewave provides tools that allow your LLM of choice to:

 - get documentation
-- inspect your application logs to help debugging errors
+- inspect your application logs to help debug errors
 - inspect and trace processes
 - execute SQL queries and inspect your database
 - evaluate custom Elixir code in the context of your project